How To Choose CD/DVD Archival Media

 Why Taiyo Yuden media, and how to buy in the US

-The best discs in circulation tend to be Taiyo Yuden media, which you rarely can buy directly.
+The best discs in circulation tend to be Taiyo Yuden media.
 In Japan, you find their media under the brand That’s, which are wholly owned by Taiyo Yuden.
-In other countries, popular brands such as TDK and Verbatim carry their media (see the Taiyo Yuden FAQ by the CD Freaks Forum for a listing).

 Simply put, I have never had problems with any kind of Taiyo Yuden media.
 Ever.
 I have bought CDs and DVDs under a dozen different brands (including non-Taiyo Yuden manufactured TDK and Verbatim), and the only ones that have had a 100% success rate is Taiyo Yuden.

-If you cannot find any company selling Taiyo Yuden under the own brand, I suggest buying from the SuperMediaStore.com, who offer a wide range of Taiyo Yuden CD media, DVD-R media, and DVD+R media.
+If you cannot find any company selling media under the Taiyo Yuden/JVC Advanced Media brand, I suggest buying from the SuperMediaStore.com, who offer a wide range of Taiyo Yuden CD media, DVD-R media, and DVD+R media.
 I tend to buy just from them, as they are the only company that guarantees that their media is actually from Taiyo Yuden and not a fake (see the above linked FAQ on information about fake Taiyo Yuden media).

 Why DVD+R?